 Reforms in organizations are not restricted to processes but should also be extended to the people.
-So, it is important for a company that wants to be sustainable to inculcate in its people the right culture, especially as it affects customer service.
+So, it is important for a company that wants to be sustainable to inculcate in its people the right culture, especially as it affects service delivery and customer service.
 Every layer of the workforce should be engaged in training and retraining on delivering excellent services to customers.
 A business that has excellent customer service will easily turn its customers to its freelancing sales people.

-Many companies are afraid of championing change in their industry because the market may not respond quite well and all the resources invested in developing the product would have gone to waste.
+Many companies are afraid of championing change in their industry because the market may not respond quite well and all the resources invested in developing the product would merely go to waste.
 While it is true that it is not every new product that is embraced by the market, the fact is that the market is always hungry for new products.
-What must be done is to ensure that the product solves a problem.
-Customers don’t spend their resources on a product because they like the manufacturer; they do so because they are looking for a solution to their need.
+What must be done is to ensure that the product solves a unique problem.
+Customers don’t spend their resources on a product because they like the manufacturer; they do so because they are looking for a solution to their needs.
 So, if a new product addresses a need in the lives of the customers, they will embrace it.